elman23/elman23.github.io/vulnversity.md

 There is a web server running on port `3333`.

-Enumerate directories with GoBuster:
+We can then enumerate the paths on the webserver with `gobuster`:

 ```sh
 gobuster dir -u http://<MACHINE_IP>:3333 -w /usr/share/wordlists/dirb/small.txt
 ```

-We discover that there is an `/internal/` directory and we visit it.
+We discover that there is an `/internal/` path and we visit it.
 It accepts uploads!

 To identify which extensions are not blocked, we're going to fuzz the upload form.
 One possibility is to use BurpSuite, but `ffuf` is also available.

+We shall try with PHP-like extensions as `.php`, `.php3` or `.php4` or even `.phtml`.

 [MORE ON THIS!]

 We discover that the extension `.phtml` is not blocked in the upload page.
-Therefore, we get a classic [PHP reverse shell](https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php):
+Therefore, we get this classic [PHP reverse shell](https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php):

 ```php
 <?php